skramm/udgcd/README.md

   - `make runsam` : builds and runs the `read_graph.cpp` program and runs it on all provided data samples
   - `make doc` : builds the doxygen reference file (needs doxygen installed...)

-To run a single demo, run `bin/sample_X`.
+To run a single demo, run `build/bin/sample_X`.

+The program `read_graph.cpp` (build an run by `make runsam`) will generate a dot file that can be rendered as an image with Graphviz.
-If Graphviz/Dot is installed, the demo samples will render the generated graphs into svg images in the `obj` folder.
+So if Graphviz/Dot is installed, you can try `make svg`: this will call Graphivz on all the dot files in the `out` folder.

 ### Issues:
  <a name="s_issues"></a>

 - At present, this code requires a static allocated variable (done automatically by compiler, as it is templated).
 Thus it is **not** thread safe, neither can it handle multiple graphs simultaneously.
 - Complexity has not been quantified, but should be for sure more than the one of some most recent papers (see References).